davidsantiago/clojure-csv/README.md

   expressed in this viewpoint as a file that contains only a line terminator.
 The same cannot be said of the 1.0 view of things: there was no way to represent a file with no rows.
-In any case, I went and looked at many other CSV parsing libraries for many other languages, and they universally took the view that an empty CSV file has no rows, so now Clojure-CSV does as well.
+In any case, I went and looked at many other CSV parsing libraries for other languages, and they universally took the view that an empty CSV file has no rows, so now Clojure-CSV does as well.
 * The end-of-line option can now be set during parsing.
 If end-of-line is